 Akira Kurosawa – What Inspires a Story

-A video essay that looks at what inspired Kurosawa, although not in terms of other artists but more in terms of life events that he went through.
+A video essay that looks at what inspired Kurosawa, although not in terms of other artists but more in terms of life events.

 The video is by Jack’s Movie Reviews and is available on YouTube.